 Shepherds Hope benefits businesses by medically caring for the workforce and helping to keep health care insurance costs down.
 The faces of the uninsured are changing.
 They are exactly who you think they are and exactly who you wouldn’t imagine them to be.
 In 2017, nearly 43% of Shepherds Hope’s patients were working individuals who fell into an income or insurance benefit gap.

 Given the never-ending unpredictability surrounding the issue of health care, there will always be a need for free and charitable health care clinics like Shepherd’s Hope.
 Helping meet this need will be our new West Orange Medical Clinic and Administration Center.
-When completed in 2018, it will provide additional critically needed access to healthcare for the uninsured in our community just as Dr. Barnes envisioned 21 years ago.
+It has provided additional critically needed access to healthcare for the uninsured in our community just as Dr. Barnes envisioned 23 years ago.

 56% of patients treated indicated that they would not have sought any medical care without access to a Shepherd’s Hope clinic.